-The SEIA Act58 and its regulations determined the implementation of a single registry of environmental consulting firms under the Ministry of the Environment's responsibility.
+The 2001 SEIA Act and its regulations determined the implementation of a single registry of environmental consulting firms under the Ministry of the Environment's responsibility.

 Such criterion was set out, in turn, in the Directive issued by the MINAM to strengthen the performance of the sector-oriented environmental management (2012).
-This Directive sets forth that sector-oriented environmental authorities should submit to the MINAM the sector records of the entities authorized to prepare environmental impact assessments, so that they are included in the Single Registry of Authorized Entities to prepare strategic environmental assessments and environmental studies59.
+This Directive sets forth that sector-oriented environmental authorities should submit to the Ministry of Environment the sector records of the entities authorized to prepare EIS, so that they are included in the Single Registry of Authorized Entities to prepare strategic environmental assessments and environmental studies.